turbosantosh/MLReviewsToRatings/README.md

-Title - Learning ratings through reviews.
+<h1>Title - Learning ratings through reviews.</h1>

-Zocdoc Potential ratings for reviews
+<h2>Zocdoc Potential ratings for reviews</h2>
+<i> Author: Santosh Sonawane </i><br>

-This project explore different machine learning techniques to predict if a user is satisfied given his review comments.
+This project explores different machine learning techniques to predict if a user is satisfied given his review comments.
 Assumption: If a user rates 4,5 then he is satisfied.

 Data is fetched by scraping zocdoc.com for all the Primary care physicians in Manhattan.